Purchasing Spinning Fleeces

 We also have a couple Icelandic and Icelandic/BFL (Mule) fleeces offered below.
 The Icelandic are dual coated sheep with a fine under coat (thel) and a coarser over coat (tog).
 The thel is as soft as very fine merino.
 The Mule fleeces are heavy thick single fiber fleeces that tend to be similiar in micron count to BL fleeces but have a soft hand and marvelous colors.

 These are fleeces off animals that live outside.
 They are not kept in coats.
 We keep the sheep as clean as possible and they do not have ticks or mites in their wool, but there will be dirt, some vegetable matter, and they smell.
-We skirt the fleeces to remove any dung and any felted or damaged fiber.
+We skirt the fleeces to remove dung and felted or damaged fiber.
 Dirt and grease will wash out.
-Only fleeces with quality spinning fiber and minima vegetable matter are sold as raw spinning fleeces.
+Only fleeces with quality spinning fiber and minimal vegetable matter are sold as raw spinning fleeces.
 We do not sell raw fleeces that we would not be comfortable processing for handspinning ourselves.
+While we typically remove any breach or neck fleece that is significantly coarser than the rest of the fleece, on a colored fleece where there is a darker or black edge, we will leave on more if the fiber is good, because the darker edge gives the artist some variety to work with.

 Please be aware how fine purebred BFL fleeces are, especially lamb fleeces.
 Processing very fine fiber takes extra work, but if you are looking for a bright fiber with a slinky hand in the same catagory as silk, merino, and angora, BFL is an excellent choice.